Ezequiel Duran Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA across all league pitching staffs (3.69).
+- The Rays' 3.69 team ERA ranks second among all MLB pitching staffs.

-- Rays pitchers combine to allow 100 home runs (one per game), the ninth-fewest in the league.
+- Rays pitchers combine to give up 101 home runs (one per game), the ninth-fewest in the league.

-- The left-hander last pitched on Saturday, July 1 against the Seattle Mariners, when he tossed three innings, allowing four earned runs while giving up five hits.
+- The right-hander's last time out came on Saturday, July 8 against the Atlanta Braves, when he tossed five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.